 The data lake ingests data from sources such as applications, databases, data warehouses, and real-time streams.
 A data lake supports both the pull and push-based ingestion of data.
 It supports pull-based ingestion through batch data pipelines and push-based ingestion through stream processing.
 For batch data pipelines, it supports row-level inserts and updates — UPSERT — to datasets in the lake.
 UPSERT capability with snapshot isolation — and more generally, ACID semantics — greatly simplifies the task instead of rewriting data partitions or entire datasets.

-Data lake stores the raw data from various data sources in a standardized open format.
-However, use cases such as data exploration, Interactive Analytics, and Machine Learning require that the raw data is processed to create use-case driven trusted datasets.
+A data lake stores the raw data from various data sources in a standardized open format.
+However, use cases such as data exploration, Interactive Analytics, and Machine Learning require that the raw data be processed to create use-case-driven trusted datasets.
 For Data Exploration and Machine Learning use cases, users continually refine data sets for their analysis needs.
 As a result, every data lake implementation must enable users to iterate between data engineering and use cases such as interactive analytics and Machine Learning.
 We call this “Continuous Data Engineering.”

 Continuous data engineering involves the interactive ability to author, monitor, and debug data pipelines.
 In a data lake, these pipelines are authored using standard interfaces and open source frameworks such as SQL, Python, Apache Spark, and Apache Hive.